 Igloo Hybrid Hostel has a super high rating from customers, and is located in the heart of the city at a 1 minute walk from the town square and 5 minutes from the station, meaning it’s quick to hop on a train to the markets.Check out hostels in Nottingham

 Christkindelmarkt Leeds is another market that will transport you straight to the fairy-tale streets of Germany at Christmastime.
 Carousels, lights, and mistletoe transform the urban space of Millenium Square into a charming winter village.
 It’s the perfect combination of European and UK Christmas markets.
 Traditional European foods are on offer such as goulash, gingerbread, bratwurst, stollen, and gluhwein, and there’s an apres ski bar for Christmas drinking.
+The market is open everyday from 10:30am-9:30pm (7:30pm on Sunday).
 For some less full on merriment (but still super festive, ofc) visit Leeds Kirkgate Market for carols, record fairs and vintage items.

 Where To Stay In Leeds

 Art Hostel is a unique design hostel right in the middle of the city centre and just a 10 minute walk from Millennium Square at the heart of the Christmas markets.